-The process of placing data into memory space means that the appropriate address and data are placed on the address and data-bus, and any memory-space mappings in place for this particular range of memory will be used to activate appropriate chip-select lines and the corresponding hardware component responsible for handling this data.
+The process of placing data into memory space means that the appropriate address and data are placed on the address and data-bus.
+Any memory-space mappings in place for this particular range of memory is used to activate appropriate chip-select lines and the corresponding hardware component responsible for handling this data.

-Arguments: unsigned int segment, unsigned int offset Return value: unsigned int/unsigned char data output over the address bus, and the hardware component mapped to that address should return either an 8-bit or 16-bit value over the data bus.
-If there is no component mapped to that address, this function will return random garbage values for every peek into that address.
+Arguments: unsigned int segment, unsigned int offset Return value: unsigned int/unsigned char data

+These functions retrieve the data for a specified address in memory space.
+Once again, the segment address is shifted left by four bits and added to the offset to find the 20-bit address.
+This address is then output over the address bus, and the hardware component mapped to that address should return either an 8-bit or 16-bit value over the data bus.
+If there is no component mapped to that address, this function will return random garbage values every time you try to peek into that address.